Issue Template

 ---|---|---|

-YAML format templates support more complex configurations, including preset assignees, labels, and custom form types (such as input boxes, drop-down menus, radio buttons, checkboxes, code blocks, etc.).
+YAML format templates support more complex configurations, including pre-set assignees, labels, and custom form types (such as input boxes, dropdowns, radio buttons, checkboxes, code blocks, etc.).

-description: Report a problem to help us improve
+description: Report an issue to help us improve

 title: "[BUG] "